-- Stony Brook University students in G1 or G3 levels: must register for 12 credits in a regular Fall and Spring semesters in order to have full-time status. - SUNY Korea students in G1 or G3 levels: must register for 9 credits in a regular Fall and Spring semesters in order to have full-time status. - All students in G2, G4, or G5 levels: must register for 9 credits in a regular Fall and Spring semesters in order to have full-time status.
+- Stony Brook University students in G1 or G3 levels: must register for 12 credits in regular Fall and Spring semesters in order to maintain full-time status. - SUNY Korea students in G1 or G3 levels: must register for 9 credits in regular Fall and Spring semesters in order to maintain full-time status. - All students in G2, G4, or G5 levels: must register for 9 credits in regular Fall and Spring semesters in order to maintain full-time status.